Techtonica/curriculum/javascript/newer-JS-features.md

 ## Examples
 ### Array Destructuring
-Let's look at numbers array. variable max contains the first element of the array and secondMax contains the second element of the array and so on.
+Let's look at numbers array.
+Variable `max` contains the first element of the array and `secondMax` contains the second element of the array and so on.
 Old way of doing it would be:
 ```javascript
 let numbers = [6, 5, 4, 3];
 let max = numbers[0];